syncfusion-content/flutter-docs/Flutter/chart/technical-indicators.md

 ## Legend for technical indicators

 Legend provides information about the series rendered in the chart.
 Legend for the indicator is rendered along with the series legend when the legend is set to be visible.
-Also when the  [ `name` ]() property is given to an indicator, the legend name is changed based on the indicator name.[`legendItemText`]() can also be provided for changing the name of the legend.
-In default rendering the [`legendIconShape`]() will be a horizontal line.
+Also when the  [ `name` ](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/TechnicalIndicators/name.html) property is given to an indicator, the legend name is changed based on the indicator name.[`legendItemText`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/TechnicalIndicators/legendItemText.html) can also be provided for changing the name of the legend.
+In default rendering the [`legendIconType`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/TechnicalIndicators/legendIconType.html) will be a horizontal line.

 The following code example can define the legend.